fdformula/FiniteDifferenceFormula.jl/README.md

 is mathematically.
 However, due to rounding errors, this may not be true numerically.

 To run the code, you need the Julia programming language (https://julialang.org/).

-Note: This package has been ported to Python, https://github.com/Winux2k/FiniteDifferenceFormula.py.

 ## How to install the package